TNA Gut Check

-In professional wrestling, the TNA Gut Check (also known as Impact Wrestling Gut Check) was a tryout program turned indy wrestling rookies reality series by the American professional wrestling promotion Total Nonstop Action Wrestling (TNA), now known as Impact Wrestling, as a means of recruiting new talent.
-The TNA Gut Check featured as a segment on occasional episodes of Impact Wrestling, the flagship television program of TNA.
-TNA Gut Check has also been used as a TNA One Night Only Pay-per-view on February 16, 2015.
+In professional wrestling, the TNA Gut Check (formerly known as the Impact Wrestling Gut Check) was a tryout program turned indy wrestling rookies reality series that was produced by the American professional wrestling promotion Total Nonstop Action Wrestling (TNA), as a means of recruiting new talent.
+The TNA Wrestling Gut Check was featured as a segment on occasional episodes of the company's flagship television program of the same name.
+The TNA Wrestling Gut Check has also been used as an TNA One Night Only pay-per-view event on February 16, 2015.

 Seminars

 TNA staged its first "Gut Check" on October 16, 2004, in Atlanta, Georgia.
 The event saw entrants rated on the basis of their performance in five categories: "back bump", "mat techniques", "ring interviews", "running the ropes" and "squat challenge".
 The female and male events were won by Jaime Dauncey and Jon Bolen respectively, with Dauncey and Bolen rewarded with a $4,000 USD cash prize and a subsequent appearance on TNA programming.
 In 2005, Dauncey was signed to a developmental deal by TNA.

 TNA holds seminars at venues around the United States and Canada, hosted by TNA backstage employees such as D'Lo Brown, Pat Kenney, Brian Hebner and Jeremy Borash.
 The seminars, which last two hours, cover "promos, drills, simulated matches and in-ring work".
 The seminars are aimed at "prospective professional wrestlers, announcers, managers, valets and referees".
 Participation in the seminars costs US$250.

 A number of wrestlers have been awarded contracts with TNA after participating in Gut Check Seminars, including Crimson and Jesse Sorensen.
 From April 2012 onwards, TNA began inviting a small number of participants in the seminars to wrestle a tryout match on Impact Wrestling.

-On February 3, 2022, Impact announced the return of the Gut Check, a one-day camp at the Arnold Classic on March 6, which will be held by John E. Bravo and Lance Storm.
-The winner of the Gut Check will be awarded an Impact Wrestling contract.
+On February 3, 2022, Impact announced the return of the Gut Check, a one-day camp at the Arnold Classic on March 6, which was held by John E. Bravo and Lance Storm.
+The winner of the Gut Check was awarded an Impact Wrestling contract.